 Honeywell officially launched its MyFlite.com e-commerce Internet site, a Web portal that is designed to serve business aircraft, regional airline and general aviation customers seeking to purchase avionics.
 Plans for the near future call for the site to be expanded to include flight planning, weather information for pilots, messaging and avionics database downloads.

 Honeywell is developing a flat-panel retrofittable display system called the Multifunction Radar Display (MFRD), which will show moving-map navigation, weather, terrain, traffic, checklists, video and other information.
+“To help operators minimize the cost of upgrading a cockpit to meet new safety mandates, the MFRD will interface with a wide variety of avionics,” said Charles Sheets, director of marketing and sales, displays and electronics.

 The Citation 500 series, Challenger 600 and Falcon 2000 are the latest recipients of Duncan STCs for various avionics installations.
 The Lincoln, Neb.-based company recently received an STC for installation of the Honeywell GNS-XL FMS in a Citation 560.
 This STC, which applies to the entire Citation 500 series, was completed in conjunction with a TAWS STC.